matthewninja/cap1-tech-assassment/README.md

 3. Escaped `'` or `"` inside a string should not close the string
 4. `TODO` inside a string does not count as a todo
 5. Block comments might be opened and closed in one line in one line: `'''hello'''` or `"""hello"""`
-## Complexity
-This program runs in O(n^6) time complexity.
-Yes, this isn't ideal.
-It can be reduced to O(n) by conducting all of the various edge-case checks in one pass.
-Still, even with a python file of 10,000 lines, it runs in under one second.